 Monitor break-even

-- Compare actual revenue with break-even target
+- Compare actual revenue with break-even targets

-- Adjust your planning based on data
+- Adjust operations based on data insights

 How do you calculate break-even for your ghost kitchen?